wieslawsoltes/Dock/docs/dock-command-bars.md

 ## How it works

 - `DockControl` templates include a `DockCommandBarHost` named `PART_CommandBarHost`.
 - `DockCommandBarManager` listens for active dockable changes and queries the active dockable (or its `Context`) for command bar definitions.
+It also refreshes when the provider raises `CommandBarsChanged`.
 - Definitions are merged with any base bars and rendered using the default adapter into menu bars, tool bars, and ribbon bars.

 ## Enable command bar merging